demisto/content/Packs/Core/Integrations/CoreIOCs/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### core-iocs-sync
 ***
-Sync your IOC with Cortex XDR and delete the old.
+Sync your IOC with Cortex and delete the previous version.

 #### Base Command